-UN food chief: Ukraine war’s food crisis is worst since WWII
+UN food chief: Ukraine war’s food crisis is worst since World War II

 His agency was feeding 125 million people around the world before Russia’s invasion of Ukraine on Feb.
 24, and Beasley said it has had to start cutting their rations because of rising food, fuel and shipping costs.
 He pointed to war-torn Yemen where 8 million people just had their food allotment cut 50%, “and now we’re looking at going to zero rations.”

-The war in Ukraine is turning “the breadbasket of the world to breadlines” for millions of its people, while devastating countries like Egypt that normally gets 85% of its grain from Ukraine and Lebanon that got 81% in 2020, Beasley said.
+The war in Ukraine is turning “the breadbasket of the world to bread lines” for millions of its people, while devastating countries like Egypt, which normally gets 85% of its grain from Ukraine, and Lebanon, which got 81% of its grain from the country in 2020, Beasley said.

 Ukraine and Russia produce 30% of the world’s wheat supply, 20% of its corn and 75%-80% of the sunflower seed oil.
 The World Food Program buys 50% of its grain from Ukraine, he said.